1. What is the legal foundation of the Inquiry?

 10. How long will this Engagement Process take?

-The Participant for Response process will begin in March 2021 with the delivery of notices to persons and organizations advising them of a potential finding raised by the evidence before the Inquiry and providing them with an opportunity to respond to the evidence and/or put forward evidence of their own.
+The Participant for Response process will begin with the delivery of notices to persons and organizations advising them of a potential finding raised by the evidence before the Inquiry and providing them with an opportunity to respond to the evidence and/or put forward evidence of their own.
 The Commissioner will then consider the totality of the evidence before him and make findings in the final report of the Inquiry.

 11. Why did the Inquiry commission reports?